 himself to the solution of a new problem!
 In 1865, imitating Jongkind

-Although these paintings have stiff titles such as "Saint-Germain
+paintings have stiff titles such as "Saint-Germain l'Auxerrois,"

-l'Auxerrois," "Le Jardin de l'Infante" and "Le Quai
+"Le Jardin de l'Infante" and "Le Quai du Louvre,"

-tinted with light shadows, dominated by the cupolas of the Pantheon, of
+shadows, dominated by the cupolas of the Pantheon, of Val-de-Grace and

-Val-de-Grace and the Clovis Tower which stand out under great mottled
+the Clovis Tower which stand out under great mottled skies.
+The masses

-skies.
-The masses of green or the clumps of light foliage create a space
+of green or the clumps of light foliage create a space in depth, always

-in depth, always transparent: in the foreground the animated silhouettes
+transparent: in the foreground the animated silhouettes of fiacres (cabs)

-of fiacres (cabs) and people strolling stand out.
-They are the first of
+and people strolling stand out.
+They are the first of those urban landscapes,

 In 1868, Monet has a brief respite from his material worries.
 After Boudin succeeds in having him invited, with Courbet and Manet, to an international maritime exhibition at Le Havre, he sees his portrait of Camille bought by Arsene Houssaye, who has come to the exhibition as Fine Arts Inspector, and meets a rich art-lover, M. Gaudibert, who commissions him to paint a portrait of his wife and helps him on several later occasions.
 This portrait, which appears to sacrifice something to the worldly type of Alfred Stevens, a friend of Manet and occasional visitor to the Cafe Guerbois, is, in reality, in its treatment and composition very close to the contemporary portraits by Manet himself, in which the individuality of the model disappears behind a multiplicity of symbols and richness of decor.
 For instance, in the famous portrait of Zola, the profile is an almost minor element compared with the still-life formed by the ink-well, the open book, the coloured brochures on the desk, or by comparison with the Japanese screen or with the engravings mounted in a frame.
 In the portrait of Duret, the face, inert as a sleeve or a hat, is reduced almost to nothing in comparison with the enormous swollen silhouette.
 Animation returns to the hands and there is intensity in the still-life in the foreground, the lemon and the carafe: luminous spheres which provide a balance to the heavy vertical mass of the body.
 In Monet's portrait of Madame Gaudibert, the head is almost completely turned and what counts is the elegance of the puce silk robe, the movement of the shawl, the bouquet of flowers, the curtains painted with great sweeps of the brush and relieved with deep blacks.
 But Manet, better than Monet, knows how to get rid of useless accessories.
 Taking a lesson from Spanish painters, in whose work opposition of blacks and live colours is magnified by their standing out against neutral backgrounds of light and cloudy ochres, he places his figures in such a setting.
 The most striking example of this before the portrait of Duret is his "Fifer," so concrete and striking in the brilliant colours of the uniform, but suspended in a void.